stacksjs/stacks/resources/components/README.md

-buddy install # install deps for all packages buddy dev:components # starts the component dev server pnpm build:components # builds the component library for production-ready use
+buddy install # install deps for all packages buddy dev:components # starts the component dev server buddy build:components # builds the component library for production-ready use
 ```

 Additionally, the `package.json` contains some useful snippets you likely want to be aware of.